SAMSUNG

 '98.

 1156 x 866 pixel CCD.
-May not have been marketed.
+NOT MARKETED.
 We

 believe we were the first digital camera history web site to provide a